david-driscoll/david-driscoll.github.io/_drafts/dependency-injection-with-dnx-aka-aspnet5.md

 # Dependency Injection with DNX

 Traditionally in AspNet applications Dependency Injection was fairly hard to pull off, and even harder to pull off properly.
 In fact it usually felt a little like pulling teeth with a sledge hammer :hammer:.
+Welcome to the new world with [DNX](https://github.com/aspnet/dnx).
+Not only is .NET going [Cross-Platform](https://github.com/aspnet/home#os-xlinux) but Dependency Injection is now a first class citizen!

 ## What is Dependency Injection?